Global perspective Human stories

 Harness youth potential to end hunger: FAO chief

-Children in the Republic of the Congo.
+Children eat lunch in a thatched-roof hut in Mbandza, Republic of the Congo.

 Ending global hunger will require a scale-up in initiatives focused on youth and which harness their full potential, a senior UN official has said.